UsabilityDynamics/lib-js-elastic-filter/readme.md

 Changelog
 =========

+= Version 3.0.4 =
+* Fix to issue when filtering by ALL

 = Version 3.0.3 =
 * Added "resultList" attribute that can have a "data-state" attribute which switches to "ready" once JS is initialized.
 This allows result list to be hidden while loading.